topheman/d3-react-experiments/README.md

 * `npm run lint-watch`: same in watch mode

 You can disable the linter by `LINTER=false npm start` (though it will still be run a pre-commit hook)

+#### Tests

+This project is unit tested using the [Jest](https://facebook.github.io/jest/) framework:

+* To run those tests: `npm test`
+* To run those tests in watch mode: `npm run jest-watch`
+* To update snapshots: `npm run jest -- -u`

+Those unit tests are run each time you commit and will be run on [travis-ci](https://travis-ci.org/topheman/d3-react-experiments) when you'll push.

 ## Resources